jikurata/logger/README.md

         *colored*: {String} The message with 8-bit ANSI color codes embedded<br>
 ## Version Log
 ---
+### v1.0.1
+- Fixed an bug that resulted in a TypeError.
+Objects now check if constructor is a valid property

 ### v1.0.0
 - Refactor print methods to act as wrappers for original console methods
 - Implemented colored printing mode.
 Display data types with prefined color sets